cloudydeno/module-visualizer/README.md

 This tool shows a Graphviz rendering of high-level module dependencies.

-The implementation is effectively similar to this shell pipeline:
+The implementation was initially represented by this shell pipeline:

 ```sh
 deno info --unstable --json -- "$moduleUrl" \